-Of the current climate-influencing emissions, carbon dioxide accounts for around 76 per cent of the effect, followed by methane, around 16 per cent, then nitrous oxide (6 per cent) and fluorinated gases (2 per cent) (ignoring the climatic influence of ozone).
+Of the current climate-influencing emissions, carbon dioxide accounts for around 76 per cent of the effect, followed by methane, around 16 per cent, then nitrous oxide (6 per cent) and fluorinated gases (2 per cent).

 Carbon dioxide is by far the most important greenhouse gas.
 Analysis of ice cores from Greenland and Antarctica shows that pre-industrial levels of carbon dioxide in the atmosphere were about 280 ppmv (parts per million by volume).
-The level in 2016 was about 44 percent higher, 403 ppm.
-The rate of increase amounts to 1–2 ppm per year.
+The level in 2022 was 417.9 ppm, a 150% increase relative to pre-industrial (before 1750) level.
+The rate of increase amounts to 1–3 ppm per year.